-The Automotive Industry born in France.
-In 1769, Nicolas J. Cugnot invented the first self-propelled vehicle – a steam driven contraption - called “a fardier à vapeur”.
+The Automotive Industry is born in France, when in the 1769, Nicolas J. Cugnot invented the first self-propelled vehicle – a steam driven contraption - called “a fardier à vapeur”.
 And century later, Monsier Etienne Lenoir was the first to develop an internal combustion engine.
 The creation in 1894 of De Dion-Bouton et Cie laid the foundation of the French auto industry.
 In France it was issued the first automobile license plates in 1893.
-The automotive sector had always been a key driver of the French economy, with a Production record achieved in 2004 at 3.666.000 car produced.
-However globalization effects are reducing France relevance and in 2011 the production was at 2 million, 3rd in Europe and 11th globally.
+The automotive sector had always been a key driver of the French economy, with a production record achieved in 2004 at 3.666.000 car produced.
+However globalization effects are reducing France relevance and in 2011 the production was at only 2 million, 3rd in Europe and 11th globally.
 PSA and Renault Groups produced in France only the 31.1% of their global 6.4 million vehicles.

 French car sales slipped 5.3% in April, slowing their year-on year decline compared to March when the fall reached 16.4%.
 Year-to-date sales were down 12.3%.
 In spite of Captur success, Renault has lost share from Q1.
 Strong performance for Audi and Dacia.

 French car market was negative in March, in line with expectations, losing 16.3% from last year.
 First quarter 2013 was stored with a 12.0% loss.
 Renault posted a strong share increase thanks to new Zoe and Captur immediate success.

 Again negative statistics reported from the French car market.
 In February sales declined 12.1% with cumulated 2013 performance down 13.5% from last year.
 Good shape for Renault, Volkswagen and Dacia.
 The Duster jumped in 5th.